daraoncho/Leo/README.md

 1. _On Desktop,_

-- Presence of hero-image and work-image
+- Presence of hero-image
-- Presence of nav bars to lead to each point with smooth scroll-effect
+- Presence of nav bars which are fixed to the left hand of the page along with the hero-images
+- Each level or section you're on is highlighted on the nav

 2. _On Mobile_

-- Absence of hero-image and work-image
+- Absence of hero-image and the nav-bars is not fixed to the page but instead...
-- Presence of hamburger icon bar(i have not made this to be responsive yet i.e you cant toggle it to activate nav icons)
+- Presence of hamburger icon bar(which you can toggle to see the nav bars)

 ## Updates

 > I intend to update and upgrade the portfolio and see what i can make of it

+> **v2.0** is out

 ## Contributions